ddallago77/Algorithms/false_position/README.md

 # False Posistion Root Finding
-The function applies a root finding method to givern function.
+The function applies a false position root finding method to a given function.
 #### Inputs
 (funciton, x lower bound, x upperbound, error aproximate, max iterations).
 The apporximate error and max iterations are optional inputs.
 If approximate error isnt inputed it runs at 0.01%